mmswflow-upb/Diverse-Products-Project/README.md

 of your products in the jpg or png format.
 You also get access to a marketplace where you can check the products of other users and their prices.

-This project uses flask, html, a bit of css and a locally hosted MariaDB database.
+This project uses flask, html, a bit of css and a locally hosted MariaDB database and it was an assignment given in the operating systems I course.

 ## Prerequisites